harshid-hadiya/KATA_SWEETS_Harshid_Hadiya_LDCE_Ahemdabad_IT/README.md

 **Note:** This project is backend-only.
 All requirements from the kata are fully implemented and tested.

-INTERVIEW The clarity of building reliable software from tests first fuels my passion for purposeful development.
+The clarity of building reliable software from tests first fuels my passion for purposeful development.